 Am I indemnified for the work that I am undertaking?

-New doctors employed under an extended FY1 contract will receive the same protections as other NHS employees.
+New doctors employed under a copy of the 2016 TCS as described above will receive the same protections as other NHS employees.

 The BMA has sought assurances from the NHS Litigation Authority (NHSLA) that prospective FY1s employed under other contracts will also be protected by the NHS Indemnity.
 The NHSLA has confirmed that a prospective junior doctor who is participating in shadowing will be covered by the NHS indemnity, whether or not they are actually employed, provided that any clinical work that they undertake is supervised by a doctor.